Know your rights, Texas gun laws and know when to use your firearm

-LUBBOCK, Texas— A Texas man will have to face a grand jury who will determine whether a man who shot and killed a robber acted out of self-defense.
-The unidentified man shot the robber who attempted to take customers wallets and money from the restaurant.
+LUBBOCK, Texas— A Texas man was set to face a grand jury to determine whether he shot and killed a robber out of self-defense.
+Police in Houston said the unidentified man shot the robber who attempted to take customers wallets and money from the restaurant.

 Lubbock Attorney Kevin Glasheen said exercising your right to bear arms is fine at appropriate times and only if necessary.